-On the shore of Lake Skegemog, near Williamsburg, Michigan, there is a parcel of land that has provided shelter and sustenance to human families for 11,000 years.
+On the shore of Lake Skegemog, near Williamsburg, Michigan, there is a parcel of land that has provided shelter and sustenance to human families for over 11,000 years.
 The earliest people lived on this land just after the glaciers receded.
 Stone tools and pottery shards have been found as evidence there has been continuous human habitation and use of this land across the millennia.

 The Samels Family Heritage Society was formed to fulfill the educational vision of that Trust.
 The Society was started in 2002 as a fund with the Grand Traverse Regional Community Foundation to raise charitable dollars for new roofs on the house and barn.
 The first members were neighbors and relatives who supported preservation of the farmstead, its unique features, its rich heritage and the farm family’s traditions of land stewardship.